-Impairment of financial instruments: determining inputs into the ECL measurement model, including incorporation of forward-looking information and a deferred tax asset which is related to the expected credit loss for the year.
-The deferred tax asset is calculated by multiplying the expected credit loss for the year with the future tax rate of 25.8% (2022: 25.8%).
+Impairment of financial instruments: determining inputs into the ECL measurement model, including incorporation of forward-looking information and a deferred tax asset which is related to the expected credit loss for the period.
+The deferred tax asset is calculated by multiplying the expected credit loss for the period with the future tax rate of 25.8% (2023: 25.8%).
+The calculation of the deferred tax asset is capped at 25.8% of EUR 2 million, considering the Company its equity at risk and guarantee provided by EnBW AG.